Yerkes Observatory: Gargoyle sculptures, location, and landscaping

 The Observatory grounds and buildings are renowned for more than the Great Refractor, but also sculptures and architecture.
-In addition, the landscaping is also famed for its design work by Olmstead.
+In addition, the landscaping is also famed for its design work by Olmsted.
 The observatory building was designed by architect Henry Ives Cobb, and has been referred to as being in the Beaux Arts style.
 The building is noted for its blend of styles and rich ornamentation featuring a variety of animal and mythological designs.

 On the building there are various carvings including Lion gargoyle designs.
 There are also sculptures to represent various people that oversaw or supported construction of the telescope and the facility.
 The location is noted for a good and pleasant location by Lake Geneva.
-Although it does not have a high-altitude as preferred by modern observatories, it does have a lot of good weather, and was a considerable distance from the light and pollution of the City of Chicago.
+Although it does not have a high-altitude as preferred by modern observatories, it does have good weather, and is a considerable distance from the light and pollution of Chicago.

-In 1888, Williams Bay had railway terminal added by Chicago & North Western Railroad; this provided access from the City of Chicago, and is one factor that increased the site's development in the following decades.
+In 1888, Williams Bay had a railway terminal added by Chicago & North Western Railroad; this provided access from Chicago, and is one factor that increased the site's development in the following decades.

-The editorial offices for The Astrophysical Journal were located at Yerkes Observatory until the 1960s.

-The landscape was designed by the same firm that did New York Central park, the firm of Frederick Law Olmsted, and the grounds were noted at one point for having multiple state record trees.
-The tree plan design was developed in the 1910s under design from the Olmstead firm and with support of the observatory Director; the grounds included the following types of trees at that time: white fir, yellowwood tree, golden rain tree, European beech, fernleaf beech, Japanese pagoda tree, littleleaf linden, Kentucky coffeetree, ginkgo, cut-leaf beeches, and chestnut trees.
+The landscape was designed by the same firm that designed New York Central park, the firm of Frederick Law Olmsted, and the grounds were noted at one point for having multiple state record trees.
+The tree plan design was developed in the 1910s under design from the Olmsted firm and with support of the observatory Director; the grounds included the following types of trees at that time: white fir, yellowwood tree, golden rain tree, European beech, fernleaf beech, Japanese pagoda tree, littleleaf linden, Kentucky coffeetree, ginkgo, buckthorn, cut-leaf beeches, and chestnut trees.

-The original landscape plan was not completed by the 1897 dedication, and there was grading and construction of gravel roads under direction of the Olmstead design as late as 1908.
+The original landscape plan was not completed by the 1897 dedication, and there was grading and construction of gravel roads under direction of the Olmsted design as late as 1908.

 Contemporaries on debut of the Great Yerkes Refractor

-A major contemporary for the Yerkes was the well regarded 36-inch Lick refractor in California.
+A major contemporary for the Yerkes was the well-regarded 36-inch Lick refractor near San Jose, California.
 The Yerkes, although just 4 inches in aperture larger, meant an increase of 23% in light-gathering ability.
 Both telescopes had achromatic doublets by Alvan Clark.

-Over the 19th century saw a transition in large telescope construction from refractor type to reflector type, with metal-film-coated glass mirrors tending to be used instead of difficult, older-style metal mirrors.
+The 19th century saw a transition in large telescope construction from refractor type to reflector type, with metal-film-coated glass mirrors tending to be used instead of difficult, older-style metal mirrors.
 The Yerkes was perhaps the greatest of the great refractors, the largest astronomical instrument in the traditional style of the 19th century refractor-based observatories.

 The Yerkes was not only the largest refractor, but was tied for being the largest telescope in the world with Paris Observatory reflector (48 inch, 122 cm) when it became operational in 1896.